Orbital distortion and parabolic channel effects transform minima in molecular ionization probabilities into maxima: Conclusions and outlook

 \pink{We have found that first-order orbital distortion influences ionization rates by changing the ratio between rates at parallel orientations versus antiparallel orientations as field strength increases.
 While the positions of peaks and valleys in the orientation-dependent behavior typically remain unchanged, an important exception occurs when higher parabolic channels become significant.
 In these cases, the interaction between higher parabolic channels and first-order orbital distortion effects can reverse the orientation dependence, transforming what would normally be a minimum in the ionization rate into a maximum.}

-\pink{Due to the profound effects orbital distortion and higher parabolic channel contributions can have on ionization rates at high field strengths, it is prudent to use a method for calculating rates that can account for these effects.
+Due to the profound effects orbital distortion and higher parabolic channel contributions can have on ionization rates at high field strengths, it is prudent to use a method for calculating rates that can account for these effects.
 In the present work, we have shown that OE-WFAT(1) is up to the task, especially after reformulation using partial-wave expansion to greatly enhance its efficiency.
 We found, for example, a speed-up of about $1.5\times10^4$ times in calculations on \molbrmet{} as compared to the explicit method with virtually no loss of accuracy.

+Taking into account our previous work in Ref. \cite{wahyutama-dft-mewfat-2022} in which adiabatic ionization was treated using WFAT, our present work demonstrated that OE-WFAT(1) could be a reliable and much more efficient alternative to explicit time-dependent methods to obtain molecular ionization rates due to a long-wavelength laser field with a correct orientation dependence.
 OE-WFAT(1) is most suitably used for molecules with low correlation effects so that the single-active electron approximation is valid.
-For correlated molecules, extending it to the many-electron treatment, resulting in ME-WFAT(1), is necessary.}
+For correlated molecules, extending it to the many-electron treatment, resulting in ME-WFAT(1), is necessary.